quickdon/DeltaMol/docs/index.md

 ``predict_forces: true``, and trains in residual or absolute modes depending on the chosen baseline settings.

+### TensorNet potential architecture

+DeltaMol now exposes a TensorNet-inspired potential adapted from the PyTorch implementation in `torchmd/torchmd-net <https://github.com/torchmd/torchmd-net>`_.
+Select it with ``model.name: tensornet`` in an experiment YAML or ``--model tensornet`` on the CLI.
+Core hyperparameters include (and can be overridden via the matching ``--tensornet-*`` flags):

+* ``tensornet_num_layers`` – number of interaction blocks that mix scalar and orientation-aware features (default 3).
+* ``tensornet_num_radial`` – Gaussian radial basis size for pairwise distances up to ``model.cutoff`` (default 16).
+* ``tensornet_direction_dim`` – hidden size for projecting displacement vectors
+  before combining them with radial filters (default 32).

+TensorNet follows the same interface as the other potentials: it respects dataset adjacency when provided, applies the shared cutoff for neighbour selection, and supports optional analytic force prediction controlled by ``predict_forces``.

 ### EquiformerV2 potential architecture

 DeltaMol now ships a compact EquiformerV2-style model for equivariant attention